ChrisLawther/CZeroMQ/README.md

 A SPM system library of ZMQ, suitable for such things as importing into a Swift-y wrapper.

-For use on macOS / Linux, the library installed on the system will be used.
+For use on macOS / Linux, the library installed on the system will be linked against automatically.

 For use on iOS (device or simulator), a locally built (cross-compiled) library is needed.
-The included `Build` script generates such a library, which must then be manually linked into your project.
+The included `Build` script generates such a library in the form of an `xcframework` supporting phone, appleTV and watch, for both device and simulator.
+This must be manually linked into your project.

 # libzmq